 The UK government put more than £2bn into the Financial Services Compensation Scheme to cover Icesave account holders.

-Mr Buchheit said the indications were that the bulk of the debt, excluding interest payments, would be covered by the sale of the assets of Landsbanki.'New chapter'
+Mr Buchheit said the indications were that the bulk of the debt, excluding interest payments, would be covered by the sale of the assets of Landsbanki.